 Internal Link Options

-Your link will be removed …
+Your hyperlink will be removed …

-(Non-clickable text … all links removed!)
+(Non-clickable content … all links removed!)

 - Breadcrumb links